-The College/Prep School will short list applicants according to the relevance and applicability of their professional attributes and personal qualities to the role.
-Short-listed applicants will then be invited to attend a formal interview at which his/her relevant skills and experience will be discussed in more detail.
+The College/Prep School will shortlist applicants according to the relevance and applicability of their professional attributes and personal qualities to the role.
+Shortlisted applicants will then be invited to attend a formal interview at which his/her relevant skills and experience will be discussed in more detail.

-All formal interviews will have a panel of at least two people usually chaired by the Principal/Headmistress.
-It is recommended best practice that at least one person on the appointment panel will have undertaken safer recruitment training.
+All formal interviews will have a panel of at least two people, usually chaired by the Principal/Headmistress.
+It is recommended best practice that at least one person on the appointment panel will have undertaken Safer Recruitment training.
 The Chair of Council should chair the panel for the appointment of the Principal, the Head of the Prep School and the Bursar.

-The interviewers involved will be required to state any prior personal relationship or knowledge of any of the candidates and a judgement will be made by the Chair as to whether or not an interviewer should withdraw from the panel.
-Should the Chair have a conflict of interest, the Vice-Chair shall decide whether the Chair should withdraw from the panel.
+In all cases, the interviewers involved will be required to state any prior personal relationship or knowledge of any of the candidates and a judgement will be made by the chair of the interview panel as to whether or not an interviewer should withdraw from the panel.